apollographql/apollo-kotlin/README.md

 systemProp.apollographql.useGlobalApolloCodegen=true
 ```

 Note that this requires exactly version `0.19.1` (not older, not newer).
-You can install this conventionall via `npm install -g apollo-codegen@0.19.1`.
+You can install this conventionally via `npm install -g apollo-codegen@0.19.1`.

 ### Download